 RW: I’ve never said it before!
 I thank you for the question, ’cause I’ve actually never put it that way before.

 I think that really is an evocative description, what do you think?

-Listen to the whole podcast here: the section transcribed above starts at 37:25.
+The section transcribed above starts at 37:25.